Is An Associate’s Degree An Undergraduate Degree?

 In the US, the format for transferring from an associate’s degree to a bachelor’s degree program is 2 + 2.
 That is, if your course credits are relevant and accepted by the University you apply for, you will join them halfway through, starting in year three (3rd year).

-If you’re running an associate degree program with the goal of applying for a bachelor’s degree, in the end, it is best that you research your institution of choice to know the requirements and what courses or credit hours you need to qualify for transfer.
+Suppose you’re running an associate degree program with the goal of applying for a bachelor’s degree, in the end.
+In that case, it is best that you research your institution of choice to know the requirements and what courses or credit hours you need to qualify for transfer.

-That said, online associate degree is becoming more rampant because they give students the flexibility of time and are cheaper than in-person learning.
+That said, an online associate degree is becoming more rampant because it gives students the flexibility of time and is cheaper than in-person learning.

 Why choose an associate’s degree?

 There are many reasons to choose an associate degree.
-First is that it is great for those who want to go into the workplace quickly.
+First, it is great for those who want to enter the workplace quickly.
 You will get the skills and knowledge with which you can work.

-Secondly, if you’re unable to meet the requirements for a four-year course, you can enroll in an associate’s degree with fewer requirements and prepare for a bachelor’s degree.
+Secondly, if you cannot meet the requirements for a four-year course, you can enroll in an associate’s degree with fewer requirements and prepare for a bachelor’s degree.

-If you’re not sure of your interest in a course, you could try out an associate degree so as to find out if you will enjoy a career in the field.
+If you’re unsure of your interest in a course, you could try an associate degree to find out if you will enjoy a career in the field.

 FAQs